prettydiff/share-file-systems/documentation/services.md

    - output     : void
    - parameters
       * action   : **"fs-copy-request"**
+      * agent    : string, agent of origin
+      * agentType: string, whether the origin is a device or user
+      * copyAgent: string, agent of destination
+      * copyShare: string, share hash of the destination
+      * copyType : string, whether the destination is a device or user
       * agent    : string
       * copyAgent: string
       * depth    : 1